Replaying SLOs

 - Remove queued Replays from the queue and cancel ongoing Replays at the data import step

-The same functionality is available with sloctl
+This functionality is also available with sloctl.

-Replaying SLOs on creationβ
+Replaying SLOs on creation

 - Go to the Service Level Objectives section on the Nobl9 Web.